g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 # eBGP Peering Configuration

-Hello guys, today we`ll make de eBGP peering in our ASN.
-In this is our topology:
+Hello guys!
+Today we are going to configure eBGP peerings within our ASN.
+Here is our topology:
 <img width="979" height="833" alt="image" src="https://github.com/user-attachments/assets/06333cff-6ecc-4727-aa40-53a288f4f13b" />

 For this task, we will do some particularities to practice our BGP handling.

-First, we need the information to configure the interfaces, addresses and BGP peering, let`s check the table below:
+First, we need to gather the information required to configure the interfaces, IP addressing, and BGP sessions.
+Please refer to the table below:
 | Router | Interface | IPv4 Address | IPv6 Address | VLAN | Neighbor Role | Remote AS |
 | - | - | - | - | - | - | - |
 | R1 | ge-0/0/5.120 | 192.168.12.1/24 | N/A | 120 | IX | 1620 |